-The Retirement Systems' policies in regard to allocation of invested assets is established and may be amended by the corresponding Retirement System's Board.
-Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a positive impact on each of the Retirement Systems' financial condition for the benefits provided through the pension programs.
-The following are the Retirement System Board's adopted asset allocation policies as of June 30, 2015 and 2014:
+The Retirement System's policy in regard to allocation of invested assets is established and may be amended by the Retirement System's Board.
+Plan assets are managed on a total return basis with a long-term objective of achieving and maintaining a positive impact on the Retirement System's financial condition for the benefits provided through the pension programs.
+The following are the Retirement System Board's adopted asset allocation policy as of June 30, 2016 and 2015 (measurement dates):

-Long-term expected rate of return
+Target Long-term expected rate of return

-Target

-Asset class allocation June 30, 2015 June 30, 2014
+Asset class allocation June 30, 2016 June 30, 2015

-Domestic equity 25% 6.4% 6.8%
+Domestic equity 25% 6.4% 6.4%

-International equity 10% 6.7% 7.6%
+International equity 10% 6.7% 6.7%

-Fixed income 64% 6.3% 3.9%
+Fixed income 64% 6.3% 6.3%

-Cash 1% 3.0% 2.9%
+Cash 1% 3.0% 3.0%

 100%